fhiso/tsc-governance/vocabularies.md

 > (Luther 2015-12-07)  I assume picking a name for a vocabulary would be part of the standarisation process.
 I don't know that we need a level-of-abbreviation guideline.

+> (Tony 2016-01-20) While I agree that FHISO-defined vocabularies should follow specific patterns, such as using a scheme of http:, I would hope that the actual usage of namespaces would be more open where vocabularies are partially controlled, such as allowing other schemes, or fragments.

 Draft terms (i.e. those with a version of `draft`) may change without notice; other versions should only be change in a backwards-compatible way